THOMASELOVE/431-classes-2026/class12/README.md

 ## One Last Thing

-Here are nine more interesting facts about students in this class, plus a fact about me.
+Here are nine more interesting facts about students in this class, plus another fact about me.
 Do you recognize yourself here?

 1. I like yoga, although my hamstrings don't.
 2. I played the trombone for over a decade, and I'm endlessly fascinated by space.